LPG Suppliers Compared

 LPG and natural gas are used for similar purposes, but there are some key differences.
 LPG is delivered in canisters or tanks and customers must order a refill or replacement tank every now and again.
 Natural gas or ‘mains gas’ however, is delivered straight to homes or businesses via a large distribution network of pipelines.

 Natural gas services are similar to electricity, whereby customers have on-demand access to the gas they need and simply pay for whatever is used at the end of the billing period.
-Not all Aussie households have a mains gas connection, however.
-If you’re one of these people, then you may be able to organise a mains gas connection, though keep in mind that this can be quite expensive, so it could be more affordable just to use LPG instead.
+Not all Aussie households have a mains gas connection; however, you may be able to organise a mains gas connection for a fee.
+Keep in mind that this can be quite expensive so it could be more affordable just to use LPG instead.

 Another point is that natural gas is comprised mostly of methane, while LPG is predominantly butane and propane, which burns hotter and cleaner than natural gas.
 This means LPG is the gas of choice for lots of restaurants, cafes and other businesses.